-From the above two practicals students can choose anyone practical paper.
+From the above two OPTIONS students can choose anyone option

 FIRST SEMESTER

 (For the candidates admitted from the Academic year 2021 -2022 onwards)

 COURSE B.Sc.
 Biotechnology

 SEMESTER 1

 CORE THEORY 1

 PAPER CODE 21UBT01

 TITLE OF THE PAPER Cell Biology

 HOURS/WEEK 5

 NO. OF CREDITS 4